| Title: | Bayesian Network Belief Propagation |

 The function for systematic assessment of variable marginal shifts is provided in the third panel.

-It allows user to specify which node to absorb the spectrum of evidence in the select menu and click Select Observed
+It allows user to specify which node to absorb the spectrum of evidence in the select menu and click Select Observed, and to select whose

-divergence to be calculated by selecting the node in the menu and then clicking Add to Plot
+divergence to be calculated by selecting the node in the menu and then clicking Add to Plot.

-function to select all applicable nodes into the plotting list.
+Alternatively, the user can use Add All function to select all applicable nodes into the plotting list.

 The result is visualized in an interactive plot.
-The Min
+The Min, Max and Step controls the range of values

 of the evidence to be absorbed.